eclipse-che/che-docs/src/main/pages/developer-guide/assemblies.md

 ## assembly-wsmaster-war

-The core of Che platform as a workspace server that includes [workspace API][workspaces_rest-api], user profile and settings, [implementation of runtime infrastructure][spi-implementation].
+The core of Che platform as a workspace server that includes [workspace API][rest-api], user profile and settings, [implementation of runtime infrastructure][spi-implementation].
 Usually used as a dependency in custom assemblies, however, it is possible to extend it, for example, by providing support of a new infrastructure.

 ## assembly-main